davidikin45/AspNetCore.Mvc.MvcAsApi/README.md

 ```

 ## Application Builder Outbound Extension
 * While developing this library I realised that app.UseWhen evaluates the delegate when the request comes but at that point in time MVC hadn't determined the route.
-This can be overcome by using endpoint routing but as I wasn't intercepting the responses by default I only wanted the middleware to run on the way out of the pipeline so I developed this extension method.
+This can be overcome by using endpoint routing but as I wasn't intercepting content responses (by default) I only need the middleware to run on the way out of the pipeline so I developed this extension method.
 * [ASP.NET Core Middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.2)

 ```
  public static class ApplicationBuilderExtensions
 {
     public static IApplicationBuilder UseOutbound(this IApplicationBuilder app, Action<IApplicationBuilder> configuration) {